Robert Hillary King: Criminal activity and charges

 King has admitted to being involved in petty crime as a youth, but says that he was innocent of his first major conviction: for armed robbery.
-He was sentenced to 35 years and first held at Orleans Parish Prison, where he first met Albert Woodfox.
-The latter man was also convicted of armed robbery, and was sentenced to 50 years.
-After being held at the parish prison, King was sent to Angola, which he entered at the age of 18.
+He was sentenced to 35 years and first held at Orleans Parish Prison, where he met Albert Woodfox.
+Woodfox had also been convicted for armed robbery, and had been given a 50-year sentence.
+After being held at the parish prison, King was sent to Angola Prison, which he entered at the age of 18.

 Granted parole in 1965, at the age of 22, King returned to New Orleans.
 He married a woman named Clara and began a brief semi-pro boxing career under the nickname of "Speedy King".
 Several weeks prior to the birth of his son, King was one of two suspects arrested on charges of robbery.
-After being held in jail for over 11 months, King's acquaintance, known as "Boogie", accepted a plea bargain and was released on time served.
+After being held in jail for more than 11 months, King's acquaintance, known as "Boogie", accepted a plea bargain and was released on time served.

 Simultaneously, the District Attorney dropped the charges against King, but he was not released.
 His having been arrested in the company of a now admitted felon (Boogie, since his plea deal), was deemed a parole violation.
-King was returned to Angola prison, where he served 15 months before being released on parole again in January 1969.
+King was returned to Angola prison, where he served 15 months, before being released on parole again in January 1969.

-King was later arrested again on robbery charges, and was convicted.
+King was later arrested again on robbery charges and was convicted.
 His co-defendant on these charges testified that he had picked King out of a mug shot lineup only after being tortured by police into making a false statement.
 King appealed his conviction.
 While being held at Orleans Parish Prison, he escaped, but was re-captured weeks later.